rocky-linux/wiki.rockylinux.org/docs/guidelines/git_guidelines.md

 ### Exceptions

-Exceptions to personal projects under your namespace would be for code that will be utilized in some way for the Rocky ecosystem, whether directly, indirectly (eg for people.rocky).
+Exceptions to personal projects under your namespace would be for code that will be utilized in some way for the Rocky ecosystem, whether directly, indirectly (e.g., for people.rocky).
 This can also be the case of using Peridot as a COPR-like service.

 ## Source Code (for SIGs or other software)